LeftShoot/FrameCaller/README.md

 # FrameCaller
-a devTool desgined by electron for frontend work
+a devTool designed by electron for frontend work

 # How to get start
-C:\Users\asus\Desktop\electron-prebuilt\dist\electron.exe D:\myProject\FrameCaller
+shell: npm run build

+# How to package
+syntax: electron-packager <location of project> <name of project> <platform> <architecture> <electron version> <optional options>
+shell: npm run package